thekidk/countries-web-app/README.md

 Responsive webpage design for both mobile and desktop.<br />

+### Search

+Search works by correctly typing in the name of the country you are trying to find, <br/>
+then clicking the search button right below the search box.
+The information for the <br/>
+specified country will then appear below. <br/>

 ### Selecting Regions

 Countries are filtered and grouped together by the region in which they're located.<br/>